 We performed a comparison between IBM PowerVM and Oracle VM based on real PeerSpot user reviews.

-Find out in this report how the two Server Virtualization Software solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."You can increase resources with it automatically."
+Find out in this report how the two Server Virtualization Software solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The most valuable feature of IBM PowerVM is the performance of the database workload."

 "What I like about this solution, is that it is easy to configure."